temirlanemilbekovtu/Dictionary-of-Anchulleti/CONTRIBUTING.md

 ### Step 2: Define the Word in the Existing Style

 **Follow Existing Format:** Please ensure that your definition follows the style and tone of existing entries in the dictionary.
 This includes:

 - **Headword:** The main word or phrase being defined.
 - **Definition:** A concise explanation of the word or phrase.
 - **Etymology:** Provide a brief origin of the word, such as its roots or initial usage.
 - **Example Usage:** A brief example that illustrates how the word is used in context.
 - **Pronunciation (optional):** If the pronunciation is unique or challenging, include a phonetic guide.
-- **Synonims (optinal):** List any related words or phrases with similar meanings within the local community's slang.
+- **Synonyms (optinal):** List any related words or phrases with similar meanings within the local community's slang.

 ### Step 3: Ensure Definitions Are Respectful and Privacy-Conscious